gerardbm/sigma-theme/README.md

 Logo image, in `_config.yml`:

-- `logo`: The path of your logo image.
+- `logo`: The relative path of your logo image.

 Breadcrumbs, in `_config.yml`: